-FAO, UNDP, WFP and implementing partners together with their financial partner, the World Bank, will always maintain confidentiality for any beneficiary wishing to make a formal complaint about FAO, UNDP, and WFP's programme.
-Awareness of the GM will be raised among stakeholders in every stakeholder's consultation and participation meeting during the lifecycle of the project.
-The Project Manager, in close collaboration with the supporting safeguards team in the FAO, UNDP and WFP Office (including GBV specialist), will take overall responsibility for addressing concerns brought to the attention of the FAO team (focal points) regarding any social and environmental safeguards and/or GBV impact issues due to subproject activities.
-Concerns must be addressed at the closest appropriate informally.
-Complaints are often to do with more serious issues, when things have gone wrong and when whoever makes the complaint wants a tangible change and a respect of his/her human rights to occur.

-6 Feedback can be both positive and negative and is generally to do with minor issues; it can be given formally or level.
-If a concern or grievance cannot be resolved through consultations and mediations at the project management level, a complaint requesting a Compliance Review may be filed with the Office of the Inspector-General (OIG) in accordance with the Guidelines for Compliance Reviews; as well as with the GRS (grievance redress system) of the World Bank Group.
+FAO, UNDP, WFP and implementing partners together with their financial partner, the World Bank, are always maintaining confidentiality for any beneficiary wishing to make a formal complaint about FAO, UNDP, and WFP's programme.
+Awareness of the GM is raised among stakeholders in every stakeholder's consultation and participation meeting during the lifecycle of the project.
+The Project Manager, in close collaboration with the supporting safeguards team in the FAO, UNDP and WFP Office (including GBV specialist), take overall responsibility for addressing concerns brought to the attention of the FAO team (focal points) regarding any social and environmental safeguards and/or GBV impact issues due to sub-project activities.
+Concerns are addressed at the closest appropriate level.
+If a concern or grievance cannot be resolved through consultations and mediations at the project management level, a complaint requesting a Compliance Review is free to file with the Office of the Inspector-General (OIG) in accordance with the Guidelines for Compliance Reviews; as well as with the GRS (grievance redress system) of the World Bank Group.